Second Battle of Porto: Battle

-When informed of this opportunity, Wellesley told them to "let the men cross."
-Immediately, a barge, consisting of 1 junior officer and 24 men from the 3rd Foot crossed the river and occupied a walled seminary overlooking the landing site, followed swiftly by the rest of their company and then the light company of the same battalion.
-By the time the French realized that Wellesley's forces were on the north bank, the "Buffs" were fortifying their position, with the rest of the battalion of the Buffs of Hill's brigade had crossing in more barges.
+Informed of this godsend opportunity to cross the river and seize a fortifiable bridgehead on the opposite bank, Wellesley did not hesitate, calmly stating, "well, let the men cross".
+Immediately, a platoon comprising a junior officer and 24 men from the 3rd Foot crossed the river in one of the captured wine barges and entered the seminary, which overlooked the landing site, and began to fortify it.
+They were swiftly followed by the rest of their company, and then the light company of the same battalion.
+By the time the French realised that Wellesley's forces were on the north bank, and endangering their eastern flank, the "Buffs" had fortified their position, the rest of the battalion of the "Buffs" from Hill's brigade were crossing in a steady succession of wine barges, and the bridgehead force was under the command by of one of Wellesley's most respected officers, Major-General Edward Paget.

-Soult, who was asleep at the time, remained unaware of these developments.
-General of Brigade Maximilien Foy, who was the first to see the British crossing, requisitioned three battalions of the 17th Light Infantry and led an attack on the seminary around 11:30 am.
-Foy was wounded and his soldiers beaten back with heavy losses.
-Reinforced later in the day by three more battalions, the French attacked again.
-By this time, however, three more battalions had occupied the seminary and surrounding buildings, and the French were defeated once again.
+Soult, sleeping in after his late night planning the withdrawal, was initially unaware of these dramatic developments.
+General of Brigade Maximilien Foy, who was the first to become aware of the British crossing, requisitioned three battalions of the 17th Light Infantry, hurried them east and led an attack on the seminary at around 11:30 am.
+However, the seminary, manned and fortified, constituted a powerful defensive position.
+In addition, Wellesley was able to bring his artillery to bear from the garden of the Monastery of Serra do Pilar, firing shrapnel with great effect.
+Foy was wounded and his troops beaten back with heavy losses.
+Later in the day, reinforced by three more battalions, the French attacked again.
+By this time, however, three more British battalions from across the river had bolstered the force occupying the seminary and surrounding buildings, now in effect a fort, and the French were defeated again.

-Soult withdrew the troops guarding the Porto boats in order to reinforce Foy.

-As soon as the French left the riverside, the people of Porto immediately set out in "anything that would float" and ferried more British troops over.
-Four British battalions crossed immediately and attacked the French from the rear.
-The French, already planning a leisurely evacuation of the city, instead fled precipitously northeastward.

-In order to cut off the French retreat, MG John Murray's 2,900-man brigade with the 14th Light Dragoons had been sent across the Douro at a ferry five miles to the east of Porto.
-Murray stood aside and failed to block the French escape route, though there was a skirmish.
-The 14th, however, sped after the retreating French.
-They charged and succeeded in cutting off about 300 Frenchmen, securing many of them as prisoners.
-Out of 110 horsemen, 35 were killed in this action.

-Results

-The British lost 125 men.
-In the battle for the seminary, Wellesley's second-in-command, Maj-Gen Edward Paget had his arm shattered by a French bullet and it had to be amputated.
-In addition to 1800 captured the French suffered 600 casualties which included Foy who was wounded.